Menu

 BASIC TRAIL INFO

-Difficulty: Easy
+GRADE: Easy

-Open: Daily 7am to 6pm
+OPEN: Daily 7am to 6pm

-It’s a relatively flat walk, and we almost always brings friends and visitors here.
-My favourite part is the boardwalk through the strands of piccabeen palms, they’re so tall and skinny, and just beautiful.
+My favourite part of the Rainforest Walk is the boardwalk through the strands of piccabeen palms, they’re so tall and skinny, and just beautiful.

-There’s also an interactive interpretative centre (great for kids) and a cafรฉ that serves pretty nice food (including gluten-free options).
-It’s generally quite busy around here, not surprising when there’s a park with barbeques and a playground as well as some great views of the Glass House Mountains to be had.
+It’s generally quite busy around here, not surprising when there’s a park with barbeques and a playground as well as some great views of the Glass House Mountains.

 Please be aware that this walk is only open 7am to 6pm daily.